Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

-\emph{Results at finite temperature.} Reliable finite-$T$ results for the spectral functions of the Holstein model have been obtained only very recently using FTLM \cite{Bonca_Lanczos_2019} and finite-$T$ DMRG method \cite{JansenBonca_2020}.
-These methods are computationally demanding and the results were shown just for a limited set of parameters.
-Here we calculate the spectral functions using the HEOM method and perform extensive comparisons with the DMFT.
-The results will be crosschecked using the QMC results in imaginary time.
+\emph{Results at finite temperature.---} Reliable finite-$T$ results for the spectral functions of the Holstein model have been obtained only very recently using the FTLM \cite{Bonca_Lanczos_2019} and finite-$T$ DMRG methods \cite{JansenBonca_2020}.
+Here, we calculate the spectral functions using HEOM or ED and compare them extensively with the DMFT.
+The results are crosschecked using the QMC results in imaginary time.

-Typical results for the spectral functions are shown in Fig.~\ref{fig:finiteT}.
-Here we present not only the results for electrons at the bottom of the band $(k=0)$, but also at $k=\pi$, while the results for other momenta and other parameter values are shown in Sec.~\ref{TfiniteSUPP} of SM \cite{SuppMat}.
+Typical results for the spectral functions are shown in Fig.~\ref{fig:finiteT}, while additional results for other momenta and other parameters are shown in Sec.~\ref{TfiniteSUPP} of SM \cite{SuppMat}.
 We see that for $T>0$ the satellite peaks appear also below the quasiparticle peak.
-The agreement between DMFT and HEOM spectral functions is generally very good.
-In Fig.~\ref{fig:finiteT}(a)-(f) we present the spectra without any artificial broadening.
-In panels (g)-(h) the spectral functions feature narrow satellite peaks and these spectra are for convenience broadened by Lorentzians of halfwidth $\eta = 0.05$.
-It is instructive to examine the difference between SCMA and DMFT(HEOM) solution.
-For relatively weak interaction [Fig.~\ref{fig:finiteT}(a)-(b)] the weight of the SCMA quasiparticle peak is nearly equal to the DMFT(HEOM) quasiparticle weight, and the overall agreement of spectral functions is rather good.
-This is not the case for stronger electron-phonon coupling [Fig.~\ref{fig:finiteT}(c)-(h)] where the SCMA poorly approximates the true spectrum.
+The agreement between the DMFT and HEOM (ED) spectral functions is very good.
+The agreement remains excellent even for $g=2$ where the electrons are strongly renormalized $m^* / m_0 \approx 10$, which is far away from both the atomic and weak coupling limits, where the DMFT is exact.
+A part of the difference between the DMFT and HEOM (ED) results can be ascribed to the small finite-size effects in the HEOM and ED solutions, as detailed in SM \cite{SuppMat}, Sec.~\ref{Sec:finitesize}.
+In accordance with the presented results, it is not surprising that the self-energies are nearly $k$ independent, as shown in SM \cite{SuppMat}, Sec.~\ref{self_energies}.
+It is also instructive to examine the difference between the SCMA and DMFT(HEOM) solutions.
+For moderate interaction [Figs.~\ref{fig:finiteT}(a)~and~\ref{fig:finiteT}(b)], the weight of the SCMA quasiparticle peak is nearly equal to the DMFT(HEOM) quasiparticle weight, and the overall agreement of spectral functions is rather good.
+This is not the case for stronger electron-phonon coupling [Figs.~\ref{fig:finiteT}(c)--(h)] where the SCMA poorly approximates the true spectrum.